Quantum Analytic Descent

-Instead, we now aim to use the explicit knowledge about the local structure of the objective function $E(\underline{\theta})$.
-This results in an iterative optimisation in two nested loops.
-In an external loop we use the quantum device to estimate the coefficients in Eq.~\eqref{coeffs}.
-This allows us to build a classical model of the objective function locally via Eq.~\eqref{full-energy} and descend towards the minimum of this classical approximation in an internal loop.
-In the internal loop, we compute a classical approximation of the gradient vector at every iteration step and propagate our parameters according to a suitable update rule.
-We choose quantum natural gradient which applies the inverse of the metric tensor $\qf$ to the gradient vector \cite{koczor2019quantum,quantumnatgrad,samimagtime}.
-Although this metric tensor can similarly be approximated classically via Eq.~\eqref{metric-tensor-eq}, we remark that its quantum estimation cost becomes negligible in the vicinity of the optimum \cite{van2020measurement}.
+Instead of determining the gradient at every step, we use our classical approximation of the \emph{entire} objective function $E(\underline{\theta})$ and its gradient vector to descend towards its minimum using a classical computer.
+We propose an iterative optimisation in two nested loops.
+First, in an external loop we use the quantum device to estimate the coefficients in Eq.~\eqref{full-energy} which allow us to build a classical model of the full objective function around the reference point $\underline{\theta}_{0}$.
+This initialisation costs exactly the same number of measurements as determining a single gradient vector.
+In the internal loop, we compute our classical approximation of the gradient vector at every iteration step and propagate our parameters $\underline{\theta}$ according to a suitable update rule.
+With our efficient C code for computing the gradient vector, descending 1000 steps towards the minimum can be performed in a matter of minutes on a single thread for up to many hundreds of parameters \cite{gitcode}.

-The internal, classical optimisation loop can be aided with feedback from the quantum device.
-There are various possibilities to implement this; one could estimate the energy with the quantum device occasionally, i.e., at every $t$ iterations, and compare the result to the classical approximation.
-If the deviation is too large -- possibly because $\lVert \underline{\theta} \rVert_\infty$ is too large -- then the internal loop should abort and the coefficients in Eq.~\eqref{coeffs} should be re-estimated using the quantum device.
-Another possibility for feedback would be to estimate the previously introduced similarity measure $1-f$ between the approximate and exact gradients using the quantum device.
-In any case, we expect that this feedback from the quantum device only requires a negligible amount of sampling.
-One could of course work without feedback and abort the internal loop when $\lVert \underline{\theta} \rVert_\infty$ exceeds a certain threshold.